padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 Question:

 How many images are in the collection?
-Correct, 8 image scenes required to have data for the entire study area.
+Correct, eight Landsat 8 image scenes required to cover the entire study area.

 List down the Path and Row IDs for each image.
 Read more about Path and Row here: [The Landsat Worldwide Reference System](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/)
 (accessed on 14/9/2024).